 And what goes for scientists should also go for epistemologists.
-We might hold that in epistemology, it is always or generally best for there to be a combination of virtue epistemologists, consequentialists and deontologists.
-But here again, the explanation of this value will be consequentialist, deontic or virtue theoretic.
+We might hold that in epistemology, it is always or generally best for there to be a combination of virtue epistemologists, consequentialists, and deontologists.
+But here again, the explanation of this value will be consequentialist, deontic, or virtue theoretic.
 In sum, it is not clear that virtue and deontic epistemologists can use pluralism to deny the above conclusions without embracing normative epistemic pluralism themselves, which they have so far been unwilling to do.

-4.4 Consequences for philosophy of science
+5.4 Consequences for philosophy of science

 While epistemologists might reject pluralism at the fundamental level, the opposite seems true in philosophy of science.
-Pluralism is practically definitive of modern philosophy of science, which defends this as being required for capturing the complexity of scientific practice (Kellert, Longino, and Waters 1956; Ankeny et al. 2011; Ruphy 2016; Chang 2012).
-The same argument has been given for scientific imagination: the diversity of practices, methods, and stages of evaluation require pluralism (Murphy 2020; Stuart 2020b).
-But the kind of pluralism usually championed in philosophy of science is usually about the aims, methods, and ontologies of science, not fundamental sources of epistemic value.
+Pluralism is practically definitive of modern philosophy of science, where pluralism is thought to be required for capturing the complexity of scientific practice (Kellert, Longino, and Waters 2006; Ankeny et al. 2011; Ruphy 2016; Chang 2012).
+The same argument has been given for scientific imagination: it seems that the great diversity of practices, methods, and stages of evaluation require pluralism (Murphy 2020; Stuart 2020b).
+But the kind of pluralism usually championed in philosophy of science tends to focus on the aims, methods, and ontologies of science, not fundamental sources of epistemic value.
 Indeed, it is useful to ask why we think pluralism is a good thing for philosophy of science.
 Is it because it has the best consequences, because it respects our epistemic duties, or because it manifests virtue?
 I suspect that many pluralist philosophers of science would be tempted to explain their pluralism by saying that it allows them to best explain the details of scientific practice.
 If I'm right, this suggests a monist, consequentialist justification for pluralism.
 While I cannot defend this suggestion in any detail here, it is worth thinking about how philosophers of science do (and should) justify their own pluralism, and whether their pluralism also applies to these three ways of doing epistemology of science.
-In any case, it seems worth considering these metaepistemological distinctions when justifying our philosophical perspectives in philosophy of science.

-Conclusion
+6. Conclusion